 The availability of these plans is found on our website when a quote is requested.
 It is required that carriers who offer options “outside” must also offer “inside.”
 So while all companies don’t write business, we expect quite a few to continue to participate.
 If you are not eligible for the federal subsidy, quality benefits and multiple choices are still offered.
 We always closely watch “Outside Of The Exchange” contracts.

 Is The Affordable Care Act (Obamacare) Going To Be Repealed, Altered, Or Replaced?

 It is very likely.
 Many of the changes that we have seen over the last few 10 years (and upcoming changes) are likely here to stay.
 However, there could be major revisions since prices have started to spiral out of control.
 It is expected that rates could potentially begin to reduce in 2020 and beyond.
 The projected prices from the Congressional Budget Office (CBO) show a downward trend, although each state will have additional control over which plans are offered.

 Yes, although rate increases are not as substantial as in previous years.
 For example, four years ago, the average increase was approximately 30%-40%.
 Current annual increases are much less, and it is hopeful that future legislation will stabilize prices.
 With the possible creation of high-risk pools for applicants with major medical health conditions, lower premiums may actually occur.
 Future Trump Administration initiatives have not become effective yet, so immediate rate decreases are unlikely.

-Lieutenant Governor Mary Taylor correctly pointed out that the number of available choices for consumers is significantly dropping.
+Past Lieutenant Governor Mary Taylor correctly pointed out that the number of available choices for consumers is significantly dropping.
 About a dozen companies offer up to 200 policies (total) for single persons or single or married persons with dependents.
-In 2015, increases averaged only 8%, which was a major decline from the previous year.
-In 2018, the increases will be higher.
+Four years ago, increases averaged only 8%, which was a major decline from the previous year.
+Since that time, increases have been higher.

 What Kind of Health Insurance Plans Will Be The Most Popular In Ohio In The Future?